prarshahdv/llm_summarization/README.md

 ## Getting Started

-Follow these steps to get the Clinical Trial App up and running:
+Follow these steps to get the app up and running:

 1. **Clone the Repository**:
 ```